 Victoria accounts for approximately 22% of Australia's economic activity.
 The State is now experiencing an unemployment rate of 6.9%, which is forecast to rise to 11% by the September quarter.
-This is likely to increase further than forecast, following the predicted conclusion of the JobKeeper program in September 2020.
-Recently imposed Stage 3: Stay Home restrictions across Metropolitan Melbourne and Mitchell Shire are also likely to weaken the economic outlook for Victoria.
+This is likely to increase further than forecast, as a result of prolonged economic downturn.
+Stage 4: Stay Home restrictions across Metropolitan Melbourne and Mitchell Shire are also likely to weaken the economic outlook for Victoria.

 In response to the impact of COVID-19 on businesses, the Federal and Victorian State Governments have provided a range of economic support programs and initiatives to assist businesses.
 Although a necessary support for most businesses, many of these programs are due to conclude across the September and December quarters.